Typhoon Meari (2004): Meteorological history

 Late on September 18, an area of convection was noted 510 miles east of Guam.
 On the 20th, Tropical Depression 25W organized out of this mass and was located just 35 miles southeast of Guam.
 25W turned more westward and began to accelerate as it moved along the southern periphery of a warm-core ridge.
-On the 21st, the system was upgraded to Tropical Storm Meari.
+On the 21st, the system was upgraded to a tropical storm named Meari.
+(Note: The name Meari (Korean: 메아리, [me̞a̠ɾi]) was contributed by North Korea and means echo in Korean.)
 It intensified steadily while moving more northwestward.
 The system was upgraded to typhoon intensity by late on the 22nd.
 Typhoon Meari possessed a very asymmetric circulation, elongated somewhat to the north and northeast.
 Meari became a strong 100-kn/115 mph typhoon by late on the 23rd, and was assigned the name Quinta by PAGASA.
 After reaching 120 kn/140 mph on the 24th, its strength plateaued for the rest of the day.
 As it passed 70 miles south of Okinawa early on the 26th, Meari was slowly weakening.
 The cyclone ceased movement on the 27th about 170 miles west of Okinawa as it became lodged between two anticyclones.
 A slow northward drift began later that day and vertical wind shear associated with the subtropical jet stream began to take its toll on Meari.
 By the 29th, Meari was beginning its approach to the Japanese island of Kyūshū.
 Typhoon Meari made landfall over the southern tip of Kyūshū around midday local time with maximum sustained winds of 70 kn/80 mph.
 Meari weakened back into a tropical storm late on the 29th.
 The forward motion began to accelerate as Meari increasingly interacted with the westerlies.
 The system was followed until the 30th, when it became a nontropical low, which continued tracking eastwards through the north Pacific.